4 Fun and Effective Ideas for Multiplication Fact Practice

 The Real Goal of Practicing

 At the end of the day, the goal of multiplication fact practice isn’t just memorization.
 It’s about reasoning with numbers, seeing patterns, and building confidence.
-Automaticity, the ability to recall facts quickly, is great, but fluency is key.
+Automaticity, the ability to recall facts quickly, is beneficial, but fluency is key.
 Fluency means being able to solve flexibly, accurately, and efficiently.

 When we redefine fluency this way, we give our students the freedom to think.
 We create learners who can explain why something works, rather than simply repeating what they’ve been told.
 That’s where true understanding happens.
 That’s when math starts to click.